daicoolb/RecommenderSystem-DataSet/README.md

 - [OpenStreetMap](http://planet.openstreetmap.org/planet/full-history/) The files found here are complete copies of the OpenStreetMap.org database, including editing history.
 These are published under an Open Data Commons Open Database License 1.0 licensed.
 For more information.
 - [PythonGitCode](https://github.com/lab41/hermes) Hermes is Lab41's foray into recommender systems.
 It explores how to choose a recommender system for a new application by analyzing the performance of multiple recommender system algorithms on a variety of datasets.
 - [Gist](https://gist.github.com/entaroadun/1653794) Recommendation and Ratings Public Data Sets For Machine Learning.
+- [Yelp](https://www.yelp.com/dataset)The Yelp dataset is a subset of our businesses, reviews, and user data for use in personal, educational, and academic purposes.
+Available in both JSON and SQL files, use it to teach students about databases, to learn NLP, or for sample production data while you learn how to make mobile apps
 - wait to  update

 **Below is the table of some statistics of above datasets.**